marinusklaassen/SCM_caACLib/README.md

 **About**
 ---

 SCM_caACLib is a library with various classes perform to algorithmic composition and digital sound synthesis, according to concepts and approaches towards flexible models and user interfaces.
 The most important aspect is the development of a flexible UI frontends progammed in sclang, to program and compose with patterns easy linking to external controllers, such as the Lemur app or MIDI.
 I have added project and/or preset management support for the PatternBox & SynthBox.
+In addition to SC and DAW integration I added a new tool that is called the ServerControlView to make it easier to switch between audio interfaces.

 In the .sc class source I added some examples.
 In the near future I am going to provide better examples, help documentation and tutorials.
 Meanwhile feel free to contact me via LinkedIn or GitHub if you need help or have any questions about this library.